strawbberrys/ConvertX/README.md

   - <span class="hljs-keyword">\<Dictonary></span> BuildInstance(<span class="hljs-keyword">\<Instance></span> instance, <span class="hljs-keyword">\<Boolean?></span> with_descendants)
     - If the with_descendants argument is true which by default it is, then it returns the instance as a dictonary including its descendants in the children key.
 If not, then it will just return the instance as a dictonary.
   - <span class="hljs-keyword">\<String></span> Convert(<span class="hljs-keyword">\<Instance></span> instance, <span class="hljs-keyword">\<Dictonary></span> options)
-    - Returns the instance_dictonary created by BuildInstance converted into a working Lua script formatted with options.
+    - Returns an instance into a working Lua script formatted with options.
 - modules.parser
   - <span class="hljs-keyword">\<String></span> Parse(<span class="hljs-keyword">\<Any></span> value)
     - Returns the value of any type converted to a string.